TristanBandat/cdir/README.md

 ## Other information:

-1) The project is written in Python 3.7.
+1) The project is written in Python 3.8.
 2) The project is hosted on Github.
-4) The function only works with numbers that are after the folder name and seperated with a _.
+4) The function only works with numbers that are after the folder name and seperated with a underscore.
 Aditional zeros after the underscore are getting detected, so don't worry.